-In the 1990s, there was a surge in the number of newborns being abandoned by their birth parents.
-Since they were left in places where no one thought to look, many of them died.
-If you’ve ever felt overwhelmed by pregnancy or parenthood, maybe you can imagine how these parents might have felt when they left their babies alone: frightened, uncertain, and desperate.
+In the 1990s, there was a surge in the number of babies being abandoned by their birth parents.
+Because they were left in unsafe places, many of them died.
+If you’ve ever felt overwhelmed by pregnancy or parenthood, it’s easy to imagine how these parents felt when they left their babies alone: frightened, uncertain, and desperate.

-In response to these deaths, many states enacted what are known as Safe Haven laws.
-These laws say that a birth parent can leave an infant at a designated location – usually a hospital, police station, or fire station – and as long as the baby has not been harmed, the parent will not be punished for leaving them.
-Proponents of the laws hoped that they would encourage birth parents who felt they couldn’t care for their children to leave them in a place where the baby could be found and cared for, rather than in a random location where they might not be safe.
+In response to these deaths, many states enacted what are known as Safe Haven Laws.
+Safe Haven Laws allow parents to leave an infant at a designated location – usually a hospital, police station, or fire station – and as long as the baby has not been harmed, the parent will not be punished for leaving them.
+Proponents of the laws hoped that they would encourage birth parents who felt they couldn’t care for their children to leave them in a place where the baby could be found and cared for, instead of abandoning them unsafely where they might not be found.

-The well-being of children is our top priority at Adoptions Together, and we believe that Safe Haven laws work well when they keep babies from being harmed.
-However, we feel that it is crucial for birth parents to know that using a Safe Haven law is very different from choosing adoption for your baby through a non-profit agency.
+The well-being of children is our top priority at Adoptions Together.
+We believe that Safe Haven laws work well when they keep babies from being harmed.
+However, we feel that it is crucial for birth parents to know that Safe Haven is very different from choosing adoption for your baby through a non-profit agency.

 If you are pregnant or a new parent and feel like you need someone else to take custody of your baby, take a moment to learn about the differences between using Safe Haven laws and choosing adoption.